mortenjc/systemverilog/README.md

 and test coverage for verification

-This repo contains a complete example of how to use Verilator and GoogleTest to validate Systemverilog code.
+This repo contains a complete example of how to use Verilator and GoogleTest to validate SystemVerilog code.
 It also demonstrates code coverage for SystemVerilog modules.
 It has currently only been tested on MacOS but should run fine on Linux.

 ## The div10counter example
-The project consists of two Systemverilog modules (clockdiv.sv, counter.sv) and - my own terminology - a unit (div10counter.sv) which connects the two modules to show how the testing methodology can be extended in a hierarchical manner.
+The project consists of two SystemVerilog modules (clockdiv.sv, counter.sv) and - my own terminology - a unit (div10counter.sv) which connects the two modules to show how the testing methodology can be extended in a hierarchical manner.